Which of the following is the correctly balanced chemical equatio... | Channels for Pearson+

 Multiple Choice

-Which of the following is the correctly balanced chemical equation for the reaction of lead(II) oxide with ammonia to produce lead, nitrogen gas, and water?
+Which of the following is the correctly balanced chemical equation for the reaction of ClO⁻(aq) with Cr(OH)₃(s) to form Cl⁻(aq) and CrO₄²⁻(aq) in a basic solution?

 A